Crystal-Morin/Organ-specific-tumor-risk-in-mammals/README.md

 	  Prevalence 	      - Per species, proportion of tumor cases that were diagnosed in the corresponding organ system, = corresponding organ system occurrence / N_death.
 The variable takes values between 0 and 1.

-### Please note that in order to reproduce all statistical analyses, CMR data from Vincze et al. Nature (2021) are needed.
+### Please note that in order to reproduce all statistical analyses, Cancer Mortality Risk data from Vincze et al. Nature (2021) is needed.
 This data can be dowloaded from :
 [https://github.com/OrsolyaVincze/VinczeEtal2021Nature/blob/main/data.csv]